binford2k/binford2k.com/backyard.md

  oasis for the friends we're lucky enough to live by and we'd love if you'd come share it with us.
 Keep the weather in mind and dress appropriately.
-We do have heaters cranked and sometimes hot drinks, but you should still **dress warmly and consider a snuggly blanket.** We have beer to share in the fridge, and you're invited to bring your own to add to the collective.
+We do have heaters cranked and sometimes hot drinks, but you should still **dress warmly and consider a snuggly blanket.** We have beverages to share in the fridge, and you're invited to bring your own to add to the collective.

 ![Backyard photo with Josh singing spooky karaoke](/assets/images/backyard.jpg)